oasis-open/openc2-jadn-software/Data/OSCAL/AbstractDataModel.md

     </example>
   </define-assembly>
 ```
-The purpose of an information model is to define abstract syntax to enable machine processing of messages.
+In contrast, the core of an information model defines abstract syntax to enable machine processing of messages.
-It can include comments to assist model developers, but is always a "machine-readable annex" to a specification,
+It can include comments to assist model developers, but is intended as a machine-readable annex to a specification,
 not the specification itself.

-This example includes descriptions copied from Metaschema's `<description>` elements, included to demonstrate
+The IM `Group` definition includes descriptions copied from Metaschema's `<description>` elements, included to
-correspondence between framework and IM content, and truncated to emphasize that the IM is not the
+demonstrate correspondence between framework and IM content, and truncated to emphasize that the IM is not the
 documentation source.
-The JSON or XML IM data could include full copies of Metaschema descriptions
+The JSON or XML IM could include full copies of Metaschema descriptions
-or none at all; either way they are ignored when processing.
+or none at all, but any documentation included in the IM does not affect message processing or code generation.

 The compact presentation of the Group structure is itself a form of documentation, giving the reader a structural
 overview that would be obscured by lengthy descriptions.

--- *Note that the `id` field is optional, a fact that is not readily apparent from inspecting the Metaschema definition,
+-- *Note that the `id` field is optional, a fact not readily apparent from inspecting the Metaschema definition.
-and that may (or may not) indicate a bug in the release from which it was derived.*
+That may (or may not) indicate a bug in the release from which it was derived.*
 ```
 Groups = ArrayOf(Group){1..*}
 Group = Record                               // A group of controls,